What to know about adding an EV charger to your home

 What is a PowerShift event?

-During a PowerShift event, WEC will enable your water heater to act like a battery to store energy for when it is needed most.
-Be part of a 21st century electric grid, working with your member-owned co-op to lower costs for all members and push down our peak demands together by sharing the “storage” capacity available in eligible EHW tanks!
+Participants have their EV chargers set up to flex how energy is used during a PowerShift event.
+During a PowerShift event, WEC will enable your electric vehicle charger to use energy when utility costs are lowest and powered by the cleanest energy sources, and not draw from dirtier sources when energy demand is at its peak.
+Be part of a 21st century electric grid, working with your member-owned co-op to lower costs for all members and push down our peak demands together by sharing the “storage” capacity available in level 2 chargers.

 How does it work?